Jones oxidation: Stoichiometry and mechanism

+exact stereoelectronic factors, production of epoxides may occur.

 Illustrative reactions and applications

 It remains useful in organic synthesis.
-A variety of spectroscopic techniques, including Infrared spectroscopy, can be used to monitor the progress of a Jones oxidation reaction.
+A variety of spectroscopic techniques, including infrared spectroscopy, can be used to monitor the progress of a Jones oxidation reaction.
 At one time the Jones oxidation was used in breathalyzers.

 Related processes

-The principal reagents are Collins reagent, PDC, and PCC.
-These reagents represent improvements over inorganic chromium(VI) reagents such as Jones reagent.
+The other principal alcohol oxidation processes utilize Collins reagent, Cornforth reagent, and PCC.
+Many of these reagents represent improvements over inorganic chromium(VI) reagents such as Jones reagent with respect to selectivity, specifically in increased favorablility of oxidizing primary alcohols to aldehydes over carboxylic acids.